Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

 \subsection{An information-theoretic proof of Gross's log-Sobolev inequality}

-In accordance with our general theme, we will prove Theorem~\ref{thm:Gross_LSI} via tensorization: We first establish the $n=1$ case and then scale up to general $n$ using suitable (sub)additivity properties.
+In accordance with our general theme, we will prove Theorem~\ref{thm:Gross_LSI} via tensorization: We first show that the satisfiability of the theorem for $n=1$ yields that it holds for all $n \geq 2$ by scaling up to general $n$ using suitable (sub)additivity properties, and then establish the $n=1$ case.
 Indeed, suppose that \eqref{eq:Gross_LSI} holds in dimension $1$.
-For $n \ge 2$, let $X = (X_1,\ldots,X_n)$ be an $n$-tuple of i.i.d.\ $\cN(0,1)$ variables and consider a smooth function $\phi : \reals^n \to \reals$, such that $\expectation_P[\phi^2(X)] = 1$, where $P = P_X = G^n$ is the product of $n$ copies of the standard Gaussian distribution $G$.
+For $n \ge 2$, let $X = (X_1,\ldots,X_n)$ be an $n$-tuple of i.i.d.\ $\cN(0,1)$ variables and consider a smooth function $\phi \colon \reals^n \to \reals$, such that $\expectation_P[\phi^2(X)] = 1$, where $P = P_X = G^n$ is the product of $n$ copies of the standard Gaussian distribution $G$.
 If we define a probability measure $Q = Q_X$ with $\d Q_X/\d P_X = \phi^2$, then using Proposition~\ref{prop:erasure_entropy_bound} we can write

-Following the same steps as the ones that led to \eqref{eq:f_i}, we can define for each $i=1,\ldots,n$ and each $\bar{x}^i = (x_1,\ldots,x_{i-1},x_{i+1},\ldots,x_n) \in \reals^{n-1}$ the function $\phi_i(\cdot|\bar{x}^i) : \reals \to \reals$ via
+Following the same steps as the ones that led to \eqref{eq:f_i}, we can define for each $i=1,\ldots,n$ and each $\bar{x}^i = (x_1,\ldots,x_{i-1},x_{i+1},\ldots,x_n) \in \reals^{n-1}$ the function $\phi_i(\cdot|\bar{x}^i) \colon \reals \to \reals$ via

 Then

 for all $i \in \{1,\ldots,n\}, \bar{x}^i \in \reals^{n-1}$.
 With this, we can write